Roohi (2021 film): Release

-The film was initially planned for release on 20 March 2020 but the makers later announced 17 April as new release date.
+The film was initially planned for release on 20 March 2020, but the makers later announced 17 April as the new release date.
 However, it was further pushed to 5 June on 17 February.

 On 15 February 2021, the title of the film was changed to Roohi from Roohi Afzana and it was released in India on 11 March 2021.

-Home media

-The film released on JioCinema on 8 April and released on Netflix the next day.

 Reception

 Critical response

 Roohi received generally negative reviews from critics.
-On Rotten Tomatoes it has an approval rating of 10% based on reviews from 10 critics.

-Times of India gave it a rating of 3.5 stars out of 5 and said ,Roohi is an entertaining blend of laughs and thrills".
-Umesh Punwani of Koimoi gave the film a rating of 2.5/5 and stated "Roohi has its moments, but they’re very few to label this as an entertaining product overall.
-The acting department shines, and the others remain to be in between from bad to moderately good".
+The Times of India gave it a rating of 3.5 stars out of 5 and said, "Roohi is an entertaining blend of laughs and thrills".
 Monika Rawal Kukreja of Hindustan Times described Roohi as a "convoluted film".
 She praised Rao and Sharma's equation in the movie but criticised Kapoor by calling her performance average.
 Saibal Chatterjee of NDTV gave the film a rating of 2/5 and stated that the film "seeks to subvert genre conventions and venture into the terrain of feminist rebellion".
 Nandini Ramnath of Scroll stated that "Roohi is a Horror-comedy movie which has some spirit but no soul".
 Rohit Vats of CNN-IBN wrote, "Written by Mrighdeep Singh Lamba and Gautam Mehra, Roohi is totally about spontaneity and a solid beginning; Though both Rao and Sharma are in their favourite zone, but their back and forth and punchlines evoke laughs".